jawah/urllib3.future/docs/v2-migration-guide.rst

 Here's a short summary of which changes in urllib3 v2.0 are most important:

 - Python version must be **3.7 or later** (previously supported Python 2.7, 3.5, and 3.6).
-- Removed support for non-OpenSSL TLS libraries (like LibreSSL and wolfSSL).
 - Removed support for OpenSSL versions older than 1.1.1.
 - Removed support for Python implementations that aren't CPython or PyPy3 (previously supported Google App Engine, Jython).
 - Removed the ``urllib3.contrib.ntlmpool`` module.